 Hypersensitivity reactions observed with L-asparaginase class products include angioedema, urticaria, lip swelling, eye swelling, rash or erythema, blood pressure decreased, bronchospasm, dyspnea, and pruritus.

+Premedicate patients prior to administration of RYLAZE as recommended [see DOSAGE AND ADMINISTRATION].
 Because of the risk of serious allergic reactions (e.g., life-threatening anaphylaxis), administer RYLAZE in a setting with resuscitation equipment and other agents necessary to treat anaphylaxis (e.g., epinephrine, oxygen, intravenous steroids, antihistamines) [see DOSAGE AND ADMINISTRATION].
-Discontinue RYLAZE in patients with serious hypersensitivity reactions.
+Discontinue RYLAZE in patients with serious hypersensitivity reactions [see DOSAGE AND ADMINISTRATION].

-Pancreatitis was reported in 14% of patients in clinical trials of RYLAZE and was severe in 6% [see ADVERSE REACTIONS].
-Clinical pancreatitis occurred in 5% of patients, and it was severe in 4% of patients.
-Elevated amylase or lipase without clinical diagnosis of pancreatitis was observed in 9% of patients, and it was severe in 2% of patients treated with RYLAZE.
+Pancreatitis, including elevated amylase or lipase, was reported in 20% of patients in clinical trials of RYLAZE and was severe in 8% [see ADVERSE REACTIONS].
+Symptomatic pancreatitis occurred in 7% of patients, and it was severe in 6% of patients.
+Elevated amylase or lipase without symptomatic pancreatitis was observed in 13% of patients treated with RYLAZE.
 Hemorrhagic or necrotizing pancreatitis have been reported with L-asparaginase class products.

 Inform patients of the signs and symptoms of pancreatitis, which, if left untreated, could be fatal.
 Evaluate patients with symptoms compatible with pancreatitis to establish a diagnosis.
 Assess serum amylase and lipase levels in patients with any signs or symptoms of pancreatitis.
 Discontinue RYLAZE in patients with severe or hemorrhagic pancreatitis.
 In the case of mild pancreatitis, withhold RYLAZE until the signs and symptoms subside and amylase and/or lipase levels return to 1.5 times the ULN [see DOSAGE AND ADMINISTRATION].
 After resolution of mild pancreatitis, treatment with RYLAZE may be resumed.

-Bleeding was reported in 17% of patients treated with RYLAZE, and it was severe in 1%.
-Most commonly observed reactions were bruising (8%) (contusion, increased tendency to bruise and injection site bruising) and nose bleeding (6%), which was severe in 1% of patients.
-Other observed bleeding reactions included hematuria (2%), disseminated intravascular coagulopathy (1%), rectal bleeding (1%) and gingival bleeding (1%) [see ADVERSE REACTIONS].
+Bleeding was reported in 25% of patients treated with RYLAZE, and it was severe in 2%.
+Most commonly observed reactions were bruising (12%) and nose bleed (9%). [see ADVERSE REACTIONS].

-Elevated bilirubin and/or transaminases occurred in 62% of patients treated with RYLAZE in clinical trials, and 12% had Grade ≥ 3 elevations [see ADVERSE REACTIONS].
+Elevated bilirubin and/or transaminases occurred in 75% of patients treated with RYLAZE in clinical trials, and 26% had Grade ≥ 3 elevations.
+Elevated bilirubin occurred in 28% of patients treated with RYLAZE in clinical trials, and 2% had Grade ≥ 3 elevations.
+Elevated transaminases occurred in 73% of patients treated with RYLAZE in clinical trials, and 25% had Grade ≥ 3 elevations [see ADVERSE REACTIONS].

 Inform patients of the signs and symptoms of hepatotoxicity.
 Evaluate bilirubin and transaminases prior to treatment every 2-3 weeks and as indicated clinically during treatment with RYLAZE.
 In the event of serious liver toxicity, discontinue treatment with RYLAZE and provide supportive care [see DOSAGE AND ADMINISTRATION].